sheng-n/SSCLMD/README.md

 Here we provide a example to predict the lncRNA-disease association scores on dataset 1:

 1. Download and upzip our data and code files
+2. Run data_preparation.py and calculating_similarity.py to obtain lncRNA/miRNA/disease attribute graph and intra_edge of topology graph
-2. Run main.py (in file-- dataset1/LDA.edgelist, neg_sample-- dataset1/non_LDA.edgelist, task_type--LDA, feature_type-- normal)
+3. Run main.py (in file-- dataset1/LDA.edgelist, neg_sample-- dataset1/non_LDA.edgelist, task_type--LDAl)

 ## 4. Contacts
 If you have any questions, please email Nan Sheng (shengnan21@mails.jlu.edu.cn)